rafaqz/Rasters.jl/docs/src/index.md

 plot(A; max_res=3000)
 ```

+## Loading and plotting data

 Our first example simply loads a file from disk and plots it.

 This netcdf file only has one layer, if it has more we could use `GeoStack`
 instead.

 ```@example nc
-using GeoData, NCDatasets, Plots url = "https://www.unidata.ucar.edu/software/netcdf/examples/tos_O1_2001-2002.nc";
+using GeoData, Plots
+url = "https://www.unidata.ucar.edu/software/netcdf/examples/tos_O1_2001-2002.nc";
 filename = download(url, "tos_O1_2001-2002.nc");
 A = GeoArray(filename)